-We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 820 "The Audit of Licensed Corporations and Associated Entities of Intermediaries" issued by the Hong Kong Institute of Certified Public Accountants.
+We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised), Assurance Engagements Other Than Audits or Reviews of Historical Financial Information and with reference to Practice Note 820 (Revised), The Audit of Licensed Corporations and Associated Entities of Intermediaries issued by the HKICPA.
+We have planned and performed our work to obtain reasonable assurance for giving conclusions 1(a) to (c) and obtain limited assurance for giving conclusion 2 below.

-In relation to our conclusions 1(a) and 1(c) below, we have performed such procedures as we considered necessary.